azukiwash/centos7-devenv/README.md

 Before execute playbooks, you need to setup hosts file in "/etc/ansible/hosts".(if OSX its in "/usr/local/etc/ansible/hosts")

-You can use openssh rather than default python ssh libs.
+You can use openssh(with ssh-config option) rather than default python ssh libs.

 ```
 [servers]